Walter De Raffaele

-Walter De Raffaele (born October 31, 1968) is an Italian professional basketball coach and former player.
+Walter De Raffaele (born 31 October 1968) is an Italian professional basketball coach and former player.
+He was most recently the head coach for Derthona Basket of the Italian LBA.
 De Raffaele has coached multiple teams in Italy since 2000.

 Coaching career

 In June 2016, De Raffaele signed a contract as head coach of Umana Reyer Venezia.
 On May 2, 2018, De Raffaele won the FIBA Europe Cup with Reyer.